 - Recognize/discuss the shapes within play structures (the tunnel is a cylinder, the roofline over the slide is a pyramid, etc.) and encourage your child to explain the differences in those shapes.

 - Compare the heights of the slides or climbing structures.

 - Make comparisons related to time.
 (Let’s run quickly to the end of the playground; let’s crawl slowly through the tunnel; let’s see who can run the fastest from the slide to the swings.)

 In the car/walking around town:

 - Identify the shapes on traffic signs or lights.

 - Describe the direction you’re heading (left or right) or have your child think about the fastest (and safest) way to get from one side of the street to the other.

-- Count all of the yellow cars you see or compare the amount of red cars to blue cars (or minivans to trucks).
+- Count all of the yellow cars you see or compare the number of red cars to blue cars (or minivans to trucks).